-Belgian Natural Charcoal - The billow of sparks and smoke that erupts when you light charcoal briquettes is not actually the charcoal, but the "instant-light" additive that helps it to ignite (saltpeter usually).
+Belgian Natural Charcoal - The billow of sparks and smoke that erupts when you light charcoal briquettes is not actually the charcoal, but the "instant-light" additive that helps it to ignite (usually saltpeter).
 If you want to avoid breathing in the additive, you can try Belgian Natural Charcoal briquettes.
 This is another form of natural charcoal, except rather than the irregular-shaped branches as in the above-mentioned unaltered natural charcoal, this has been formed into traditional briquettes.
 This author uses and recommends Belgian Natural Charcoal briquettes.
-Very little smoke at all.
+They emit very little smoke at all.
 They are hard to light and are more expensive.
-You need to hold the pieces over fire for a few minutes to get them going.
-This is a truly superior product.
-Even their instant-light type is superior, both types very dense and the burn time is long:
+You need to hold the pieces over fire for several minutes to get them going, but they are a truly superior product.
+Even their instant-light type is superior to others, both types very dense and the burn time is long:

 Koh-Doh Cup Charcoal - You can find briquettes made in Japan that do not have an additive.
 This is extremely clean-burning, high-quality charcoal, but the briquettes are very small, too small, in my opinion for incense burners.
 They measure approximately 5/8" across and the top is not indented as in other briquettes, making it difficult to place the incense squarely on the charcoal.
 I cannot recommend them for burning incense.
 They are appropriate for Koh-Doh cups, ceremonial Japanese diffusers using a mica plate.
 They could be experimented with for people who have problems with the regular method of burning incense.
 See this article: http://www.sensia.com/kohdoh.htm